EricssonResearch/dnt/doc/value_transfer.md

 The state for the returned function should be the same *target*.
 The `HeaderField` structure for *target* can be created from a *ProtocolField* and a header index with `new_headerfield()`.
 To get a *ProtocolField* see e.g. `protocol_get_field_by_name()` in `protocol.h`.

-### Object (never implemented)

-The stateful pipeline object receives its input by having a method act as a Consumer function.
-Possible candidates for value Consumer: Sequence Recovery, Delay, POF.
-In the current design these objects use the packet property slots as their input.

-### Packet property (removed)

-Currently the `Packet` structure has two property slots: `timestamp` and `sequence`.
-In the original design they could be accessed by the `edit` action, and in `packet.h` there were helper functions for getting the respective Consumer and Producer functions for them.
-R2DTWO currently has dedicated actions (e.g. `readseq`/`writeseq`) handling the packet property slots.

-The `ttl` property of the packet needs special treatment (see the `ttlcheck` and `ttlreduce` actions), it was never meant to be accessed by the `edit` action.
-The `ttl` field of a header can be read/written by an `edit` action if necessary.

 ## Producer